solliancenet/dp-203-v2/Instructions/Labs/16/README.md

     ![The query is displayed.](media/turn-result-set-caching-on.png "Result set caching")

-    > This process takes a couple of minutes to complete.
-While this is running, continue reading to familiarize yourself with the rest of the lab content.

     >**Important**
     >
     >The operations to create result set cache and retrieve data from the cache happen on the control node of a Synapse SQL pool instance.
 When result set caching is turned ON, running queries that return large result set (for example, >1GB) can cause high throttling on the control node and slow down the overall query response on the instance.
 Those queries are commonly used during data exploration or ETL operations.
 To avoid stressing the control node and cause performance issue, users should turn OFF result set caching on the database before running those types of queries.